OlgaLazarenko/Public_Assistance_Programs_USA_1969_2019/README.md

 Some values in rows have the double quotes because these values contain the comma, thus the reader will be used to read the initial data.

-The function "validate_fiscal_year(fis_year)" is created to  validate the values in the column 'Fiscal Year' (should be a positive integer, from 1969 to 2019, inculding)
+The function `validate_fiscal_year(fis_year)` is created to  validate the values in the column 'Fiscal Year' (should be a positive integer, from 1969 to 2019, inculding)

-The function "validate_expense(cost)" is created to validate values at the following columns:
+The function `validate_expense(cost)` is created to validate values at the following columns:
 Average Participantion,
 Average Benefit Per Person,
 Total Benefits(M),